(Disclosure: Some of the links below may be affiliate links)

 Even though it is very early in the process, it may already be a good time to make some comparisons.

 When buying a house, you will need a bank to provide you with a loan.
-In theory, you could buy entirely in cash, but there is minimal incentive to do that, and nobody would have enough cash.
+Theoretically, you could buy entirely in cash, but there is a minimal incentive, and nobody would have enough cash.

-The reason for that step is to prepare for when you have to make an offer to sellers.
+That step is to prepare for when you must make an offer to sellers.
 It sometimes takes some time to get a relationship going with a bank.
-So if you did not even research banks before visiting houses, you would be disadvantaged.
+So if you did not research banks before visiting houses, you would be disadvantaged.

 At this point, you may already know what mortgage you want.
 You do not have to decide, but having some ideas could help.
 So from that, you can compare the banks providing the mortgages.